Soepojo Padmodipoetro: Academic administrator

 Shortly after receiving his Master of Arts, Soepojo became the dean of UGM's economic faculty from 1962 until 1964.
 He became the faculty's dean while still being registered as an active undergraduate student of the faculty.
 Afterwards, he became the first deputy rector, responsible for administrative and financial affairs under rector Herman Johannes and Nazir Alwi.
 Upon the resignation of Nazir Alwi from the office of rector, the rectorate was transformed into a five-member presidium body, with each member responsible for different affairs.
 Soepojo became a member of the presidium.
 With the backing of Central Java military commander, Surono Reksodimedjo (his former elementary school classmate), Soepojo was selected as the chairman of the presidium.
 During his one-year tenure as the chairman of the presidium, there were minuscule developments in UGM due to the political turmoil that was caused by the aftermath of the 30 September Movement.

 The presidium had several shortcomings.
 Soepojo himself was not a doctor, meaning he could not attend UGM's senate meetings, despite being the highest administrator of the university.
 Furthermore, none of the presidium members were responsible for student affairs, which caused student affairs in UGM to be unsupervised during his tenure.
 This condition urged UGM's student council and senate to appoint a rector, whom they agreed on Soeroso Prawirohardjo.
 The presidium was dissolved after Soepojo was replaced by Soeroso on 28 September 1968.

 After serving as the chairman of the university's presidium, Soepojo was appointed by education minister Mashuri Saleh as the Secretary General of the Department of Education and Culture on 1 September 1968.
 Soepojo held this position until 3 July 1972, when he was replaced by Teuku Umar Ali from the University of Indonesia.
 He served as the permanent delegate of Indonesia to UNESCO with the rank of ambassadors from 1972 until August 1977.
+He presented his credentials as permanent delegate to director general René Maheu on 8 September 1972.
 He then became an expert staff to the Minister of Education and Culture Daoed Joesoef and Chair of the Indonesian Committee for UNESCO.
 He retired in 1987 and resided in Jakarta.

 After his retirement, Soepojo continued to serve a number of government positions.
 He continued to lead the Indonesian Committee for UNESCO and became a member of the National Education Advisory Board since 8 January 1990.
 He also assumed office as the chairman of the supervisory board of the state-owned Balai Pustaka publishing company since 11 May 1993.